Volcanoes and Haciendas (Quilotoa)

 Hacienda La Alegria

-You'll return to the hacienda for lunch, and in the afternoon, you can rest, try out the hot tub or visit the milking barn and cave where cheeses are aged.
+You'll return to the hacienda for a late lunch, and in the afternoon, you can relax and try out the hot tub.

 Dinner and overnight at Hacienda La Alegria.